peruvianox/BatchOpenSim/README.md

 ![Trial View](https://github.com/peruvianox/BatchOpenSim/blob/master/Trial_view.png)

 ### Time Window
 If you are going to calculate muscle-tendon unit control (computed muscle control or static optimization), it is helpful to select a small window of time (<2 seconds) over which to run the simulation.
 Long windows of processing require substantial computing power and may results may be questionable.
 CMC and SO require a 0.03 s buffer to determine inital parameters, so we add 0.05 s to the start and end of the selected window.
+Processing window times are added in the *ABL_OpenSim_SetupBatch.m* file, search for "BestTimes" variable.

 ### OpenSim Data processing
 #### Setup Files